Stephen Moorer: Director

 In 2003, Moorer produced and directed a production of Buddy: The Buddy Holly Story.
 This production, starring Travis Poelle, opened at the Golden Bough Playhouse in Carmel and moved to San Jose, playing at the San Jose Stage.
 The production was revived in 2004 at the Post St. Theatre in San Francisco, garnering positive reviews and Bay Area Critics' awards for Best Musical, Best Ensemble, and Best Actor in a Musical (Poelle).
 Buddy Holly's widow, Maria Elena Holly, attended the show at each location, dancing onstage with the cast at curtain call.
 The production returned to Carmel for several runs, most recently in 2008.

+In 2004 Moorer was the recipient of the "Award of Artistic Excellence for Distinguished Achievements in the Advancement of Shakespearean Drama" at the eighth annual Edward de Vere Studies Conference at Concordia University.
 In 2009, Moorer directed Laughter on the 23rd Floor for Pacific Repertory Theatre.

 In 2018 and 2019: Fun Home at the Golden Bough and Beauty and the Beast at the Forest.
 Following the suspension of live performances due to the COVID-19 pandemic, Moorer reopened the Forest Theater in August 2021 by producing and directing a revival of Shrek the Musical.

 Producer

 By 2006, he had produced over 350 shows.
 He founded GroveMont Theatre, now Pacific Repertory Theatre, in 1982, acting as Artistic Director, and based the company in the Monterey Playhouse.

 In 1990, Moorer founded the Carmel Shakespeare Festival, an annual summer festival presenting Shakespeare, musicals, children's plays and other classic works of English-language drama.
 Moorer also founded the Monterey Bay TheatreFest In 1993, Moorer spearheaded the campaign to save the Golden Bough Playhouse, and he has since directed its ongoing development and renovation.

 In 2008, the Board of Directors of Pacific Repertory Theatre named Moorer as executive director.
-Between September 2021 and September 2022, 14 out of 20 board members of the Pacific Repertory Theatre resigned.
-Disagreements over construction work to renovate the Golden Bough Playhouse resulted in a board motion to terminate Moorer as executive director of PacRep, but a vote was never taken.
-After this motion, board members, speaking anonymously, told a reporter they had been threatened with lawsuits and that this had led to the mass resignation; Moorer denied making any threats.
-In 2024 the Golden Bough reopened.

-Wikipedia editing

-Moorer was the top topic editor advocating the alternative view known as the Oxfordian theory of Shakespeare authorship from 2006 to 2009 in the Wikipedia article "Shakespeare authorship question" (SAQ).
-After an arbitration proceeding initiated by a Stratfordian editor in 2010, Moorer was suspended from editing the SAQ entry and related matters for a year.
+In 2024, after further renovations, the Golden Bough reopened.